 Credit: MobileTransaction

-Transaction fees depend on your average transaction value, turnover and cards accepted, ranging between 0.3%-2.5% + flat fee.
+Transaction fees depend on your average transaction value, turnover and cards accepted, ranging between 0.3%-2.5% + a flat fee.
 The quoted rates are better if your business usually accepts high transaction values.
-You also pay fees for refunds and chargebacks.
+Fees for refunds and chargebacks also apply.

 We’ve always had a positive impression of the Takepayments customer service team.
 They clearly take a smooth onboarding seriously and will go out of their way to offer the best possible solution for your business.